akinwilson/heed/README.md

 ### Getting a model

-At the moment, the easiest way for you to get a model.onnx file to test the endpoint is via running the first couple of cells of `/notebooks/arch-testing.ipynb`.
+Fit a model via running the script:

+`fit_model.py`

 You will have a directory produces called `/output` in the root directory of the repository.
 In there you will find the `model.onnx` that is needed to be placed into the `/deploy/model` directory, for the deployment to work.

 ### Building deployment container